-I look to start an ongoing discourse confronting socio political issues, specifically with regards to the perception of various demographics as being of lesser humanistic value.
-With the disenfranchised often being undermined by the mainstream media; which somewhat paradoxically reflects an archaic hierarchy of status showing similarities with colonial philosophies.
-Such ideologies are arguably still present within modern society.
+Although I am the first generation of my family born in England, my Sierra Leonean & Lebanese heritage directly informs my practice.
+I aim to empower often marginalised minorities through the exploration of identity within portraiture.
+Using my drawings to start an ongoing discourse confronting socio-political issues, specifically regarding the perception of various demographics as being of lesser humanistic value.
+With the disenfranchised often being undermined by mainstream media; which somewhat paradoxically reflects an archaic hierarchy of status similar to colonial ideologies.

 Using antique texts and maps as the canvases for my works has been a constant within my practice.
-This process re-contextualising often disregarded items creates a cohesion between the concepts informing the work and the aesthetic output.
+This process of re-contextualising ephemera creates a cohesion between the concepts informing the work and the aesthetic output.
 As I empower various figures; I simultaneously do so with the ground used as I place them within new contexts.
-Often using myself or family members as the subjects of my portraits creates a sense of immediacy apropos to navigating the intersection of my western upbringing and my African culture.
+Usually using myself or family members as the subjects of my portraits creates a sense of immediacy, apropos to navigating the intersection of my western upbringing and familial west African culture.